 Socioeconomic differences in working memory

 Our results consistently showed that socioeconomic disadvantage at birth was associated with lower working memory performance in middle childhood.
-This lends support to the view that socioeconomic position does influence working memory (, and contradicts the view that working memory is unrelated to socioeconomic disadvantage .
+This lends support to the view that socioeconomic position does influence working memory (16-19,21,46,47), and contradicts the view that working memory is unrelated to socioeconomic disadvantage (12,13).
 In the current study the difference between the ‘most deprived’ and the ‘least deprived’ group was equivalent to a 12-18-month age difference.
-Previous literature on this topic was inconsistent in the type of task used to measure working memory, with some measuring storage, some measuring processing ability, and others combining these scores into a composite measure .We were therefore interested to see if different patterns emerged when examining these working memory components separately.
+Previous literature on this topic was inconsistent in the type of task used to measure working memory, with some measuring storage, some measuring processing ability, and others combining these scores into a composite measure (13,16–18).We were therefore interested to see if different patterns emerged when examining these working memory components separately.
 Our results showed that whilst the patterns were similar across working memory tasks, there were some differences in the magnitude of the effect.
-The largest gap was related to performance on the working memory task that measured the ability to process and manipulate information, which suggests that socioeconomic disadvantage may have a more deleterious effect on the executive control aspect of working memory compared with simple storage.
+The largest gap was related to performance on the working memory task that measured the ability to process and manipulate information (the BDR task).
+This is in line with early research that suggested the size of the socioeconomic disparity depended on the type of cognitive task measured (18,21), however, our study additionally suggests that socioeconomic disadvantage may have a more deleterious effect on the executive control aspect of working memory compared with simple storage.
 This also suggests that researchers should consider carefully whether it is appropriate to create composite scores of working memory when investigating these associations.

 Ethnic group differences in working memory

 We found substantial variation in working memory scores by ethnicity, and this variation depended on the type of working memory task and on the ethnic group.
-Generally speaking, most ethnic minority groups scored higher than White British children on at least one measure of working memory..
+Generally speaking, most ethnic minority groups scored higher than White British children on at least one measure of working memory This finding contrasts with the few previous studies looking at ethnic differences in children’s working memory, where it was generally found that ethnic minority groups tend to have lower working memory scores (17,26,27).
+Since our study primarily focused on socioeconomic and ethnic group differences in working memory, the mechanisms behind ethnic differences in children’s working memory remain unexplained.
+This is an important area for future research, and we expand upon some possible mechanisms below.

 For Bangladeshi and Indian children, this difference was equivalent to an age advantage of 6-10 months, depending on the task.
 For Black British and Pakistani children, this advantage was equivalent to an age difference of 9 months, but was only present for the FDR task, which measures the ability to store verbal information.
 Children from several of the ethnic minority groups in Bradford attend Islamic education at a Mosque or Madrassa, which often involves learning the Qu’ran verbally by rote.
 Memorisation techniques based on repetition have previously been suggested as an explanation for higher scores on FDR (48).
 Whilst we do not have sufficient data to explore working memory by Mosque attendance for all ethnic groups, most Pakistani children in our sample (86%) did report attending Mosque or Madrassa, and these children had higher FDR scores than those who did not attend Mosque, where the difference was equivalent to 5-months (and was smaller for the other working memory tasks (≤2months)).
 Therefore, learning the Qu’ran by rote may lead to an improved ability to store and repeat verbal information, which could impact performance on the FDR task.
 However, further research exploring these associations in more detail is necessary before any conclusions can be made.